HeiLaut/ble-physics-sensors/README.md

 ### Python Serial Plotter
 The sensors can also be read out via the serial interface of the computer.
-For this purpose a Pyhton program is developed, which plots the respective measured value over time.
+For this purpose, a Pyhton program is developed, which plots the respective measured value over time.
 The software has an export function so that the data can then be further processed on the PC.
-The program already works, but is missing a few features.
+The program already works but is missing a few features.

 ## Boxes